94Damini/8_Week_SQL_Challenge/README.md

 # 8_Week_SQL_Challenge
-This is 8 week Sql Challenge virtual data apprenticeship by Dany Ma 👩.
+This is 8 week Sql Challenge virtual data apprenticeship by Dany Ma.

+All sql_challenge submitted by me👩 are here :

 **All 8 Week SQL Challenge Case Studies:**